futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 a graph.
 The algorithm needs to build the spanning forest by traversing the graph in such a way that only when DFS traversal is completed for a [connected component](https://en.wikipedia.org/wiki/Connected_component_(graph_theory)) it will proceed with the next one.
-Here's what the algorithm looks like:
+Let's define some types first:

 ``` haskell
 import Control.Arrow (second)